mylivn-gmbh/jobs/quality-assurance.md

+## Quality Assurance Engineer (M/W)

+### Full Time — Munich, Germany

+### Mylivn - Your Lifestyle Social Network

+## Who we are

+Mylivn is a lifestyle social network where creators have the freedom to influence their own experience.
+It provides a place for everyone to run their own channel in a community where being active means being seen.

+It’s like your own app within our app – a place to share your way of “livn”.

+Mylivn was founded in 2015 and is based in Munich, Germany.

 ## Who we are

 We are a creative startup based in Munich, Germany working to transform social media and bring it to a new level.